rchartra/NcCut/README.md

     venv\Scripts\activate
     ```

-2. Then install CutView using PIP:
+2. Then install NcCut using PIP:

 ```
-pip install cutview
+pip install nccut
 ```
 3. To run the app execute the following Python code:
 ```
-from cutview.cutview import CutView
+from nccut.nccut import NcCut
-CutView().run()
+NcCut().run()
 ```
 4. To exit virtual environment when finished: